EavesdropCloud/eavesdrop-backup/README.md

 The frontend is developed using React and Next.js in Typescript.
 Users can upload their files, view them, and download them. \
 The backend is developed using Express.
 It handles the files, REST API calls, and allows for CRUD operations.  \
 The database container uses MongoDB to store and manage the user's files. \
-The MongoDB container hosts the MongoDB server on http://localhost:8081/.
+The Mongo Express container allows administrative access to the database server on http://localhost:8081/.

 **cloud based storage not implemented yet*